 Thailand has a fairly good public transport system which consists of buses, trains, motorcycles, taxis and tuk-tuks.

 Public transport in Thailand

-The train network in Thailand is run by the State Railway of Thailand, a government-owned company.
+The train network in Thailand is run by the State Railway of Thailand.
 The network consists of four main routes which travel to the north, the northeast, the east and the south.
 These railway lines intersect in Bangkok, so when travelling long distances it is usually necessary to change lines.

 Trains are slower than buses but are often more comfortable for long-distance travel, particularly for long journeys such as those between Bangkok and Chiang Mai.

 Bangkok is home to the country's only rapid transit system of its kind.
 This system includes the BTS Skytrain, the Metropolitan Rapid Transit (MRT), and the Suvarnabhumi Rail Airport Link (ARL).
 Collectively, the system only consists of six lines total, though there are additional lines planned.
 Thailand is also constructing a high-speed train that is set to be complete by 2026.

 Buses are a common form of transport over long distances, providing access to some of the country’s more remote areas.
 Luxury long-distance buses, known as VIP buses, have air conditioning and reclining seats to make long-distance travel more comfortable.
 VIP bus tickets should be bought in advance due to limited seating.

 Buses are not used as much within cities as between them, although Bangkok does have a well-developed local bus service with around 100 routes.
 To get on a bus, passengers wait at a bus stop and make a waving motion with the palm of their hand facing downwards as the bus approaches.
 The fare is paid on board the bus.